Hilbert modules associated to parabolically induced representations of semisimple Lie groups: Different pictures

 Let us denote by $\Eio$ the space of compactly supported continuous functions $F:G/N\rightarrow C^*(L)$ subject to the relation for any $x\in G/N$ and $l=ma\in L$, on which $C^*(L)$ acts by right multiplication.
 Let $\psi$ be a Bruhat section for the action of $L$ on $G/N$, as defined in the proof of Proposition \ref{scal}.
 The existence of $\psi$ follows from the (para)compactness of the coset space $(G/N)/L\simeq G/P$.
-We then define a $C^*(L)$-valued inner product on $\Eio$ by defining for $F_1,F_2\in\Eio$.
+A $C^*(L)$-valued inner product is defined on $\Eio$ by considering for $F_1,F_2\in\Eio$.
 The problem of the dependence on $\psi$ is settled by the following result.

 \begin{lemma} The map $\scal{\cdot}{\cdot}_\psi$ defined above does not depend on the choice of the Bruhat section $\psi$. \end{lemma}